 - Use Spotlight to find Showtimes, Weather, and Nearby Places

-- Use Spotlight as a Calculator
+- How to Use Spotlight as a Calculator

 - Use Spotlight as a Conversion Tool